mijanr/Calculation-of-Baumann-angle/README.md

 ![MURA dataset](imgs/labeled_img.png)

 ## Model
 A regression based approach is taken to accomplish the task.
-A vanilla CNN network is used to perform some experiments, and them a [ResNet50](https://arxiv.org/abs/1512.03385) is used for final training and prediction purpose.
+A vanilla CNN network is used to perform some experiments, and finally a [ResNet50](https://arxiv.org/abs/1512.03385) is used for final training and prediction purpose.

 ## Results
 The predictions made by the model are as follows: